abhita/Credit-Risk-Modelling/README.md

 # EAD:
 EAD is the predicted amount of loss a bank may be exposed to when a debtor defaults on a loan.
 Banks often calculate an EAD value for each loan and then use these figures to determine their overall default risk.
 EAD is a dynamic number that changes as a borrower repays a lender.

+# Steps to run it in your local machine:
+1. Download the .ipynb files
+2. Download the given dataset
+3. Upload the .ipynb files to your google drive's folder named "Colab Notebooks"
+4. Upload the dataset to your drive
+5. Use the command:
+   from google.colab import drive drive.mount('/content/drive/<folder path to your dataset>')
+6. Now you can run the whole python code!